 The Tissington Trial is located close to the inn offering a great pathway for cycling and walking.
 You can even hire a bike in nearby Ashbourne.

-Carsington Water is also close by offering a variety of water sport activities, a visitor centre and again another place that is great for walking and cycling.
+Carsington Water is also close by offering a variety of water sports activities, a visitor centre and again another place that is great for walking and cycling.

 Barley Mow Inn is a rural pub that has been around since 1800 that provides ales, French wines and farm cider.
 The inn is located in the hilltop village of Kirk Ireton which is close to Ashbourne, Derbyshire.
 The inn is one of the oldest buildings in the village.
 This is a great place to visit, surrounded by beautiful countryside and plenty of things to see and do.